Program of the 53rd Annual Meeting

 Emily Bryan (Sacred Heart University), Jessica Burr (Blessed Unrest), and Keith Hamilton Cobb

 This workshop introduces participants to Untitling Shakespeare with Keith Hamilton Cobb and his collaborators on the Untitled Othello project.
-10-12 attendees are invited to join in a slow and methodical reading of the first two scenes of a Shakespeare play (TBD) and 20-30 auditors will be invited to observe and comment throughout the process.
+10-12 attendees are invited to join in a slow and methodical reading of the first two scenes of Twelfth Night and 20-30 auditors will be invited to observe and comment throughout the process.
 In approximately three hours of work, participants will discover how Shakespeare analysis that takes nothing for granted and challenges assumptions can create a model for pedagogy, scholarship, performance, and community building.

 Special Seminar for Undergraduate Stuents